mirei83/VeChain-PublicNodes/README.md

 ```
 (resets all 24 hours)

-These addresses cointains VET/VTHO in SOLO:
+These addresses cointain VET/VTHO in SOLO:

 | Address        | Private Key|